 A reclassification review can result in an increase, decrease, or no change to the grade associated with the job or position within a job.
-If a job or position within a job is reclassified to a grade with a higher midpoint, the amount of the increase is determined by the department head and approved by the cost center administrator.
+If a job or position within a job is reclassified to a grade with a higher midpoint, a salary increase is encouraged, but not required; the amount of the increase is determined by the department head and approved by the cost center administrator.
 The employee’s salary must be brought to at least the minimum of the new range.
 If a job or position within a job is reclassified to a grade with a lower midpoint, the department head and cost center administrator will determine the salary of the affected employee.

 4.3.7 Within-grade salary adjustments

 A within-grade salary adjustment is a salary increase without a change in grade and can be requested for employees for one of the following reasons: